 Freight forwarders arrange the movement of goods across the world for importers and exporters.
-They decide on which combination of air, rail, road and sea transport provides the most suitable and cost-effective method.
+They use computer systems to decide on which combination of air, rail, road and sea transport provides the most suitable and cost-effective method.

 You could be: